-Tremendous progress has been made in the automated analysis of biomedical images during the past two decades [56].
-Readers who are neophytes to the field of medical imaging will find an interesting presentation of acquisition techniques of the main medical imaging modalities in [48], [46].
-Regarding target applications, a good review of the state of the art can be found in the book Computer Integrated Surgery [44], in N. Ayache's article [51] and in the more recent syntheses [52] [56].
-The scientific journals Medical Image Analysis [39], Transactions on Medical Imaging [45], and Computer Assisted Surgery [47] are also good reference material.
-One can have a good vision of the state of the art with the proceedings of the most recent conferences MICCAI'2010 (Medical Image Computing and Computer Assisted Intervention) [42], [43] or ISBI'2010 (Int.
-Symp. on Biomedical Imaging) [41].
+Tremendous progress has been made in the automated analysis of biomedical images during the past two decades [90].
+Readers who are neophytes to the field of medical imaging will find an interesting presentation of acquisition techniques of the main medical imaging modalities in [81], [79].
+Regarding target applications, a good review of the state of the art can be found in the book Computer Integrated Surgery [77], in N. Ayache's article [85] and in recent review articles [86], [90].
+The scientific journals Medical Image Analysis [72], Transactions on Medical Imaging [78], and Computer Assisted Surgery [80] are also good reference material.
+One can have a good vision of the state of the art from the proceedings of the MICCAI'2010 (Medical Image Computing and Computer Assisted Intervention [75], [76]) and ISBI'2010 (Int.
+Symp. on Biomedical Imaging [74]) conferences.

-For instance, for rigid parts of the body like the head, it is now possible to fuse in a completely automated manner images of the same patient taken from different imaging modalities (e.g. anatomical and functional), or to track the evolution of a pathology through the automated registration and comparison of a series of images taken at distant time instants [57], [67].
-It is also possible to obtain from a Magnetic Resonance Image (MRI) of the head a reasonable segmentation into skull tissues, white matter, grey matter, and cerebro-spinal fluid [70], or to measure some functional properties of the heart from dynamic sequences of Magnetic Resonance [50], Ultrasound or Nuclear Medicine images [58].
+For instance, for rigid parts of the body like the head, it is now possible to fuse in a completely automated manner images of the same patient taken from different imaging modalities (e.g. anatomical and functional), or to track the evolution of a pathology through the automated registration and comparison of a series of images taken at distant time instants [91], [105].
+It is also possible to obtain from a Magnetic Resonance Image (MRI) of the head a reasonable segmentation of skull tissues, white matter, grey matter, and cerebro-spinal fluid [108], or to measure some functional properties of the heart from dynamic sequences of Magnetic Resonance [84], Ultrasound or Nuclear Medicine images [92].

 Despite these advances and successes, statistical models of anatomy are still very crude, resulting in poor registration results in deformable regions of the body, or between different subjects.
-If some algorithms exploit physical modeling of the image acquisition process, only a few actually model the physical or even physiological properties of the human body itself.
-Coupling biomedical image analysis with anatomical and physiological models of the human body could not only provide a better comprehension of observed images and signals, but also more efficient tools for detecting anomalies, predicting evolutions, simulating and assessing therapies.
+If some algorithms exploit the physical modeling of the image acquisition process, only a few actually model the physical or even the physiological properties of the human body itself.
+Coupling biomedical image analysis with anatomical and physiological models of the human body could not only provide a better understanding of observed images and signals, but also more efficient tools for detecting anomalies, predicting evolutions, simulating and assessing therapies.